Office Tips For A Greater Image

 You can also choose tables and desks with a specific texture to make a statement.
 Doors can also have textures and patterns to make them more visually appealing.
 There is also texture in plants and greenery, lighting fixtures, and artwork.
 Digital prints create the feeling of texture on flat surfaces with rich colors and shadowing.
 Dimensional letters add dimension to your space, emphasizing your company name and logo.

-Plants and greenery liven up the space and bring the outdoors inside.
+Plants, greenery and environmental signage liven up the space and bring the outdoors inside.
 If your office is in downtown with no trees or parks in sight, bring in lots of plants and flowers.
 Real plants can increase the air quality in enclosed spaces and can be great for promoting a relaxing, stress-free work environment.

 Another great way to make the office a beautiful space is to create a little rooftop or patio area where employees can take breaks.
 You can set up tables and chairs, lights, parasols, and greenery for those who want to work out in the open.